What is Memory Foam?

-Used now primarily for the bed room, Memory Foam mattresses are becoming increasingly popular.
+Used now primarily for the bed room, Memory Foam is becoming increasingly popular.
 Manufactured in different thicknesses, using foams with differing firmness ratings for heavy and light bodies.

 Choose the right mattress for your back, obviously.
 Don't just look at the price.
 That means testing the mattress, ideally for a couple nights.

 Here's a little tip.
 If you're in the market for a new bed, whenever you sleep on a strange mattress, rate it; is it excellent, good, okay, or bad.
-Check the brand.
+Check the brand, and keep notes.

-Remember you're going to sleep in it for eight hours a night, times twenty odd years.
+Remember you're going to sleep on it for eight hours a night, times twenty odd years.
 There's no rush.
 Choosing the right bed, even if it costs more, means it hurts only once.

 of the advantages of memory is the firmness at the edges, so

-you don't roll off, and mother Earth rises up to greet you.
+you don't roll off, with mother Earth rising up to greet you.
 And no need to turn the mattress, a frequent cause

 of lower back pain; the inner spring variety are heavy.